 Should You Hire a Professional Investigator?

 Sometimes, a professional can help you access information that can help you find your spouse.
-It can certainly support your efforts to find the spouse.
-You should discuss this with your attorney if you cannot find your spouse and want a divorce.
+It can certainly support your efforts to find a spouse.